frankquinn89/pands-project/README.md

 2. Run command line.
 3. Navigate to where you have the files saved in your directory.
 4. Open main.py and run it to start the program
-5. A menu will appear with a variety of options for the user to chhose from
+5. A menu will appear with a variety of options for the user to choose from

 ![image](https://user-images.githubusercontent.com/16778503/230615755-55ce769c-97aa-47c9-8458-5a3598394a6b.png)